History of Science Series

-Pythagoras (570 – 495 BCE) was an Ionian mathematician and philosopher who started his own proto-scientific school to promote a program of exercise, diet, and music for the maintenance of health.
-Early Pythagoreans taught that the highest goal of man was to reach a mystic union with the supreme god.
+Pythagoras (570 – 495 BCE) was an Ionian mathematician and philosopher who started his own proto-scientific school.
+He promoted a program of exercise, diet, and music for the maintenance of health.
+Early Pythagoreans taught that the highest goal of the human being was to reach a mystic union with the supreme god.
 The first stage in this accomplishment was the purification of the soul, the second was contemplation, and the third was the mystic union, itself.

 Pythagoreans believed in reincarnation and endeavored to perpetually improve the soul by finding transcendence in achieving harmony with nature.
-Both spirit and nature were part of the total world of man, and the whole man was to find happiness in the whole system.
+Both spirit and nature were part of the total world of humanity, and the whole human was to find happiness in the whole system.

 Underlying Pythagoras’ holistic world-view was his conception of universal principle, its expression in number, and the application of number to the various sciences.
 To him, number was divine, the source and underlying principle of the universe.
 The number One represented to him the Monad, the unity of all things.
 Two, the Duad, was the origin of division and multiplicity.
 Aristotle borrowed from Pythagoras his list of opposites, which is at the foundation of metaphysical philosophy.